 During these two warmer seasons, you’ll want to stay on top of regularly changing your air filters and keeping a tidy house.
 By mopping and dusting at least once a week you can help keep your indoor air quality in tip-top shape.

 This time of year brings much relief to the long, heat-filled summer days.
 The air is getting cooler, leaves are changing colors, and the weather is starting to get a little chilly.
 While you may be able to keep those windows propped open for a few weeks of fall, it’s soon time to shut those windows and close your house off to the outside world.

 With those windows shut, the same air is circulating your house.
 This includes dust mites, mildew, pet dander, and allergens.
-This is the time of year where it’s extremely important to assist your indoor ventilation – changing those air filters, controlling the moisture levels in your home (think about buying a dehumidifier!) and making sure your house is clean will ultimately help improve your fall indoor air quality.
+This is the time of year when it’s extremely important to assist your indoor ventilation – changing those air filters, controlling the moisture levels in your home (think about buying a dehumidifier!), and making sure your house is clean will ultimately help improve your fall indoor air quality.

 Winter Indoor Air Quality